925-216-3618

 Determining the best length for your mortgage

-by chang / Monday, 27 August 2018 / Published in mainwp, News
+by Annie Chang / Monday, 27 August 2018 / Published in mainwp, Market Updates, News

 A mortgage is most likely the largest loan you’ll ever have!
 It’s rather important to be sure that you’re getting the best terms on it as a slight misstep can result in additional thousands of dollars in interest over the life of the mortgage.